 Who was Master Arnt of Kalkar and Zwolle?

 The first exhibition dedicated to the founder of a rich school of sculpture on the Lower Rhine takes visitors into the era of the late Middle Ages.
 Some 60 works by the artist, who worked between about 1460 and 1491, will be shown.
 The late Gothic œuvre of Master Arnt captivates with extraordinary liveliness, a wide range of subjects and narrative detail.

 The occasion of the exhibition is a rediscovery

 In early 2019, the Museum Schnütgen succeeded in acquiring three previously lost fragments, with which a masterpiece by Master Arnt, a panel from an altarpiece with the Adoration of the Magi, can be completed and as such be shown for the first time.

-Another important work of the carver comes from the Nicolaikirche in Kalkar.
-The St. George altarpiece with a width of five meters (when opened) will be presented outside of the church for the first time in this exhibition.
+Another important work by the carver comes from the Nicolaikirche in Kalkar.
+The St. George altarpiece with a width of five metres (when opened) will be presented outside of the church for the first time in this exhibition.

 The Lower Rhine and the Netherlands

 In addition to altarpieces with figural narrative reliefs and statues of saints, striking individual figures of Christ, angels, and the Virgin and Child are part of Master Arnt‘s surviving work.
-Despite the productivity of his workshop, Master Arnt still remains largely unknown to a broader public – the Museum Schnütgen will assemble a considerable part of his oeuvre especially for this exhibition and offers the opportunity to (re-) discover the sculptor.
+Despite the productivity of his workshop, Master Arnt still remains largely unknown to a broader public – the Museum Schnütgen will assemble a considerable part of his œuvre especially for this exhibition and offers the opportunity to (re-)discover the sculptor.

 reduced: 7 €